-After scaling, the teeth are polished to decrease the rate of subsequent plaque build-up.
-Sealer application is recommended to decrease plaque accumulation.
+After scaling, the teeth are polished to remove microscopic scratches and decrease the rate of subsequent plaque build-up.
+Sealer application may be recommended to decrease plaque accumulation.

 Why can't tartar and plaque be removed with a human dental scaler?

-Although you can remove some of the accumulated tartar on the tooth that is visible in cats that are cooperative, there are three problems with doing this:
+Although you can remove some of the accumulated tartar that is visible on the tooth in cats that are cooperative, there are problems with doing this:

 - Only the visible tartar is removed.
 This leaves plaque and tartar below the gum line which will continue to cause periodontal problems.

-- It is neither possible nor safe to clean the inner surfaces of the teeth properly in a conscious cat.
+- It is neither possible nor safe to clean the inner surfaces of the teeth effectively in a conscious cat.

 - The use of any instrument on the tooth enamel will cause microscopic scratches on the surface which will ultimately damage the tooth surface, leading to further disease - this is the reason your dental hygienist always polishes your teeth after removing tartar with dental instruments.